mradionov/tleaf/README.md

 ### Extra helpers

-Handlerbars allows to create custom helpers to help render the data, here are some of them built-in in the module, which might be helpful:
+Handlerbars allows to create custom helpers to help render the data.
+Here are the ones built-in in the module:

 * `{{only array}}` - joins array of strings with `", "`: